Click here if you want to read the Factry Historian v8 changelog

 2. Bulk Editing measurements, calculations and collectors

-Gone are the days of export → Excel → re-import to bulk change the settings of for instance measurements
+Gone are the days of export → Excel → re-import to bulk change the settings, for instance measurements

-Need to pause 20 measurements after a process change, rename tags across a line, or roll out a new calculation to every oven?
+Need to pause 20 measurements after a process change?

 Before V8, that meant 20 separate edits.